-TheraLife Eye capsules is an effective dry eye treatment for chronic dry eyes, including the symptoms caused by pterygium.
+TheraLife Eye capsules are an effective and powerful treatment for chronic dry eyes, including the symptoms caused by pterygium.
 TheraLife Eye capsules increases tear production, reduce inflammation, and ease eye pain caused by surfer’s eye.
 It restores tear productions from inside out.
 Better yet, it is 100% natural, suitable for vegans.

 A personal story from one of TheraLife’s customers

 “I developed pterygium(surfer’s eye) in both eyes in 2006 due to dry eyes.
 I also started menopause – the hormoneimbalance makes dry eye symptoms worse.
 My Tear Breakup Test was only 1 sec.
 Normal is between 10-15.
 I alsohad MGD (meibomian gland dysfunction) where my oil glands are clogged.
 I started taking Theralife Eye capsules,krill and fish oil; hot compresses daily, and a healthy smoothie to fortifynutrients for the eyes.
 I used a gel compress over my eyes to keep my eyelidsclosed.
 I had a high-stress job for years which makes dry eye symptoms worse.My cholesterol level is now normal- hopefully, this will prevent furtherclogging of the Meibomian oil glands.
 There are many factors to affect dry eyes.
 However, since I started theTheraLife protocol, it is making a difference.
 I am making more of my own natural tears, and pterygium stopped being aproblem.

 A. Lurenci- California, USA

 1.Long Term and Intensive Use of Ophthalmic TopicalCorticosteroids and the Risk of Positive Doping Test in Athletes: A Case Report https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4594141/